jc306143/a2-cp3402-2017-team23/themes/team23theme/README.md

 3. Page sidebar

 ### Licenses and External Assets
-Humescores is distributed under the terms of the GNU GPL v2
+team23theme is distributed under the terms of the GNU GPL v2

-Humescores' code base started out as _s (http://underscores.me) as it were on November 28, 2016.
+team23theme' code base started out as _s (http://underscores.me) as it were on November 28, 2016.

 ### Namesake
 Popperscores is named after philosopher David Hume.